Healthy Tomorrows

 The Healthy Tomorrows Partnership for Children Program (HTPCP) is a public-private partnership between the MCHB and the American Academy of Pediatrics (AAP).

-Beginning in 2015, HTPCP asked prior grantees in its one-year follow-up survey about innovations used in their projects.
+HTPCP asks prior grantees in its one-year follow-up survey about many topics, including innovations used in their projects and the formation of partnerships.
 Innovations were described by respondents as new service delivery models or practices, patient education materials or strategies, new tools, professional training, or new partnerships and collaborations.
-About one-quarter of prior grantees reported innovations involving the use of technology.
+On partnerships, grantees identified shared goals and values as critical for successful partnerships.
+Partnerships are sustained by mutual need and support and by the shared experience of impact in the community.

 In addition to the resources available on this page, HTPCP has created case studies to highlight the ongoing impact of the program in vulnerable and underserved communities and a series of economic analyses tip sheets that provide HTPCP grantees and other community-based MCH programs the tools to conduct economic analyses of their program interventions.
 The case studies and tip sheets can be found at the AAP HTPCP web page.